 The CA that issues assurance level 2 or higher certificates shall conduct a compliance audit in accordance with WebTrust for CA to ensure that the requirements of this CP and their CPS are being implemented and enforced.
-The CA that issues OV, DV or IV SSL certificates must complete another WebTrust for CA - SSL Baseline audit.
+The CA that issues OV, DV or IV SSL certificates must complete another WebTrust for CA - SSL Baseline audit, and the CA that issues S/MIME certificates must complete WebTrust for CA - S/MIME and WebTrust for CA - Network audits.